Artanidos/PythonAndroidBook/parts/partiii.md

 ## Screen size
 To place items on the surface we have to position them.
-When you are comming from a windows environment like WinForms, then you know how to position item using their x and y coordinates.
+When you are comming from a windows environment like WinForms, then you know how to position items using their x and y coordinates.
 This was fine for windows, where the screensize was kind of known back in the years.
 We only had screen sizes like 640 x 480 or 1024 x 768.
 Where you tried to support the smallest screen resolution when designing a dialog.
 On a mobil phone we have hundreds of different screen resolutions and form factors, so we have to change our thinking how to design a dialog.